wradlib/wradlib/doc/source/dev_setup.rst

 The documentation tool is `Sphinx <http://sphinx.pocoo.org/>`_.
 We oriented ourselves at the Numpy/Scipy documentation concerning docstrings.
 This implies using `numpydoc <http://pypi.python.org/pypi/numpydoc>`_ to enable Sphinx to understand the formatting of those docstrings.
 If you installed Python(x,y) Enthought Python, Sphinx is already installed.
 In order to install numpydoc, simply open a console window and type ``easy_install numpydoc``.

 Now you can open a console window in the folder wradlib/doc and execute ``make html``.
-This will give you the latest documentation under the wradlib\doc\build\html directory.
+This will give you the latest documentation under the wradlib/doc/build/html directory.
 Simply open the index.html file to view the documentation.